DigiKlausur/e2xgrader/docs/source/user_docs/exchange/base_exchange.rst

    # Activate the personalized inbound
    c.Exchange.personalized_inbound = True

 Personalized Outbound
 ---------------------

-If activated, the custom exchange uses a personalized outbound directory for each student.
+The outbound directory is the directory where students fetch their assignments from.

-This allows for creating custom versions of an assignment per student.
+If the personalized outbound is activated, students will fetch from a personalized directory.
-Students will fetch from :code:`<exchange_directory>/MyCourse/outbound/MyAssignment/<student_id>/`.
+This is useful if you want to create personalized versions of an assignment for each student.

-For this to work you will need a release version for each student.
+Students will fetch from :code:`<exchange_directory>/<course_id>/outbound/<assignment_id>/<student_id>/`.

-In your formgrader you will need to create a folder for each student under the release version of an assignment.
+To create personalized versions of an assignment, you will need to create a directory for each student under the release version of an assignment.

-Instead of having your notebooks under :code:`release/MyAssignment/MyNotebook.ipynb` you will need to create a directory for each student as :code:`release/MyAssignment/<student_id>/MyNotebook.ipynb`.
-These notebooks can then be personalized.
+Instead of having your notebooks under :code:`release/<assignment_id>/MyNotebook.ipynb` you will need to create a directory for each student as :code:`release/<assignment_id>/<student_id>/MyNotebook.ipynb`.
+These notebooks can be personalized for each student.

 .. code-block:: python